GoogleCloudPlatform/cloud-ops-sandbox/website/README.md

 2. For Hugo to compile you will need NPM installed along with the following packages: postcss-clie, autoprefixer

-3.Test locally by making changes and using the following commands within the root directory:
+3. Test locally by making changes and using the following commands within the root directory:
 ```hugo server```

 4. Generate website using hugo --destination=deploy/